Shashwat-Pandey-55/Assignment_1/README.md

 # Assignment_1
-This is my first Assignment in the internship duration of MobileMSK.
+This is my first Assignment in the internship duration at MobileMSK for the Summer 2023.